dphilipson/sturdy-websocket/README.md

 available as a global variable, such as Node.js.

-If this option is not provided and there is no variable named `WebSocket` in the global scope, then the `RobustWebSocket` constructor will throw.
+If this option is not provided and there is no variable named `WebSocket` in the global scope, then the `SturdyWebSocket` constructor will throw.

 #### `debug`